notkuroneko/sudoku_java_simulation/README.md

 - Run "$ javac sudoku.java" to compile the main program for the base game.
 - Run "$ java -Djava.library.path=<insert_path_to_src_folder> sudoku".
 This will run the Java UI for the base game.

+Dev Log:
-?/11/2023: Successfully built gameplay UI
+- ?/11/2023: Successfully built gameplay UI

-22/12/2023: Trying to fix the package encapsulation
+- 22/12/2023: Trying to fix the package encapsulation

-26/12/2023: Successfully ran boardgen on UI
+- 26/12/2023: Successfully ran boardgen on UI

-5/1/2024: Successfully implement endgame mechanism when player finishes the board
+- 5/1/2024: Successfully implement endgame mechanism when player finishes the board

-8/1/2024: Found a bug in deselecting a box (can fill deselected box, further leftclick into the same box doesn't trigger the original UI change)
+- 8/1/2024: Found a bug in deselecting a box (can fill deselected box, further leftclick into the same box doesn't trigger the original UI change)

 Plan:
 - Bug fix